Pato O'Ward: 2024

 O'Ward started his 2024 campaign with a second place in St. Petersburg.
 Over a month later, O'Ward was awarded the win at St. Petersburg after race winner Josef Newgarden was found to have violated push to pass regulations and was subsequently stripped of the victory.
 O'Ward led eleven laps and finished second in the 2024 Indianapolis 500, following a last-lap pass from winner Josef Newgarden.
 After picking up a series of top-ten finishes after the Indianapolis 500, O'Ward scored his second win of the year at Mid-Ohio by holding off polesitter Alex Palou in the final laps of the Honda Indy 200.
 With his win O'Ward became the first driver to win a race in IndyCar's hybrid powertrain era.
 O'Ward picked up a third win at the first race at IndyCar's return to the Milwaukee Mile, securing his first season of more than two wins on the year.

 2025

 O'Ward started the 2025 season with an eleventh place in St. Petersburg.
 He finished third in the 2025 Indianapolis 500, behind Álex Palou and David Malukas.
 He would earn his eighth-career victory in his one-hundredth-race in the series at Iowa 1.
 He would also win at Toronto.

+2026

+After the 2026 Indianapolis 500, O'Ward sat fifth in the standings with top-five finishes at 2026 Firestone Grand Prix of St. Petersburg, 2026 Good Ranchers 250, 2026 Java House Grand Prix of Arlington, 2026 Acura Grand Prix of Long Beach and the 2026 Indianapolis 500.
+He won his first race of the year at Mid-Ohio.
+He also swept the race weekend at the Milwaukee Mile.